-The IMWG recently updated the disease definition of MM to include biomarkers in addition to existing requirements of CRAB features.39 The CRAB criteria that define MM include: hypercalcemia [>11.5 mg/dL], renal insufficiency [creatinine >2 mg/dL or creatinine clearance <40 mL/min], anemia [hemoglobin <10 g/dL or 2 g/dL < normal], and presence of bone lesions.
-The IMWG has also clarified that presence of one or more osteolytic lesions seen on skeletal radiography, whole body MRI, or whole body PET/CT fulfills the criteria for bone disease.39 The MM-defining biomarkers identified by the IMWG include one or more of the following: ≥60% clonal plasma cells in the bone marrow; involved/uninvolved FLC ratio of 100 or more with the involved FLC being ≥100 mg/L; or MRI with more than one focal lesion (involving bone or bone marrow).39
+The IMWG recently updated the disease definition of MM to include biomarkers in addition to existing requirements of CRAB features.40 The CRAB criteria that define MM include: hypercalcemia (>11.5 mg/dL), renal insufficiency (creatinine >2 mg/dL or creatinine clearance <40 mL/min), anemia (hemoglobin <10 g/dL or 2 g/dL < normal), and presence of bone lesions.
+The IMWG has also clarified that presence of one or more osteolytic lesions seen on skeletal radiography, whole body MRI, or whole body FDG PET/CT fulfills the criteria for bone disease.
+40 The MM-defining biomarkers identified by the IMWG include one or more of the following: ≥60% clonal plasma cells in the bone marrow; involved/uninvolved FLC ratio of 100 or more with the involved FLC being ≥100 mg/L; or MRI with more than one focal lesion (involving bone or bone marrow).
+40

-The criteria by the IMWG for smoldering (asymptomatic) patients include serum M-protein (IgG or IgA) ≥30 g/L and/or clonal bone marrow plasma cells 10% to 60% and absence of CRAB features, myeloma-defining events, or amyloidosis.39 The updated IMWG diagnostic criteria for MM allow initiation of therapy before end-organ damage on the basis of specific biomarkers, and also allow the use of sensitive imaging criteria to diagnose MM, including PET/CT and MRI.39
+The criteria by the IMWG for smoldering (asymptomatic) patients include serum M-protein (IgG or IgA) ≥30 g/L and/or clonal bone marrow plasma cells 10% to 59% and absence of CRAB features, myeloma-defining events, or amyloidosis.
+40 The updated IMWG diagnostic criteria for MM allow initiation of therapy before end-organ damage on the basis of specific biomarkers, and also allow the use of sensitive imaging criteria to diagnose MM, including whole body FDG PET/CT and MRI.
+40 Recently, a study analyzed clinical and laboratory information from 421 patients with smoldering myeloma and identified monoclonal protein >2g/dL, FLC ratio of >20, and >20% plasma cells as important risk factors for progression.
+Patients with 2 or more of these features had a median time to progression of 29 months.
+47

-Those with active myeloma can be staged using either the Durie-Salmon Staging System or the International Staging System (ISS).40 The ISS is based on easily obtained laboratory measures (serum beta-2 microglobulin and serum albumin) and is easier to use than the Durie-Salmon Staging System for patients with previously untreated MM.
-The ISS has been recently revised to incorporate the serum LDH and high-risk FISH abnormalities [t(4;14), t(14;16), 17p13 deletion].41
+Those with active myeloma can be staged using the International Staging System (ISS) or Durie-Salmon Staging System.
+42 The ISS is based on easily obtained laboratory measures (serum beta-2 microglobulin and serum albumin) and is easier to use than the Durie-Salmon Staging System for patients with previously untreated MM.
+The ISS has been recently revised to incorporate the serum LDH and high-risk FISH abnormalities [t(4;14), t(14;16), 17p13 deletion] and is the preferred staging approach.43